kp101/Wellness-Monitor/README.md

 ## Organization

 In each folder, there is a type of IoT device which will be used to collect movements. .
-It is necessary and sufficient to choose only one type of device.
-Most have bonus features such as environmental sensor, display, audio out, camera.
-Some have more features than others.
-A generic Raspberry Pi is the most flexible but most complicated.
+Only one type of device is needed to begin.
+[RaspberryPi-Pico2W](https://github.com/kp101/Wellness-Monitor/tree/50d20936e2d2d9d425f359b2aec37112ab954b6e/RaspberryPi-Pico2W).

+Additional features such as environmental sensor, display, audio out, camera are for more advaned users.
+A generic Raspberry Pi (ZeroW,2B,3B,...) is the most flexible but most complicated.
+Details are in each folder.

 > [!TIP]
 > The most cost efficient is the RaspberryPi Pico 2W ~ $10 CAD, mmWave ~ $5 CAD, plus an old phone charger and a mqtt online broker for remote monitoring.
 Start [here](https://github.com/kp101/Wellness-Monitor/tree/50d20936e2d2d9d425f359b2aec37112ab954b6e/RaspberryPi-Pico2W).

-The different types of devices have different advantages, e.g. Adafruit esp32 feather s3 is great for extended battery operations with deepsleep mode. e.g. gathering only temperature/pressure/humidity.
-Others have STEMMA/QT connecting to bme688 easily without soldering.
-For ease of maintainence, Micropython with a pico 2W is the most simple.

 >[!TIP]
 >Environmental sensors are optional.
 They can be used to report temperature, pressure, humidity and voc.